 Unfortunately, many people are afraid of needles and this is the main reason they do not explore the remarkable healing potential of acupuncture.
 Acupuncture needles are fine and flexible and about the thickness of a horsehair.
 A skilled acupuncturist can insert the needle with little to no pain at all.
 When the needle makes contact with the Qi, most patients experience a tingling, numbing, or heavy sensation.
 First time patients are usually amazed at how comfortable they are during the treatment.

-Acupuncturists recommend periodic treatments to bring Qi into balance and keep it that way.
+Acupuncturists recommend regular treatment sessions to bring Qi into balance and keep it that way.
 This often helps replace feelings of stress with a deep sense of calm and wellbeing, which is something everyone desires!